AuraCat66/cookie-cloner/README.md

 ## Why?

-I wanted to learn some HTML/CSS as well as learning some front-end JavaScript
+I wanted to learn some HTML/CSS as well as learning some front-end JavaScript.

-For real don't take all of this too seriously please xd
+For real don't take all of this too seriously please xd.

 ## How to play